 Over the past few years, South Beach has several venerable music venues, most notably the Van Dyke Jazz Club and more recently Jazzid, and the music lineup in those remaining feature house music, hip hop, electronica – anything but jazz, it seems.
 So the return of the South Beach Jazz Festival, inaugurated just last year, comes as a welcome surprise.

 The festival, which runs Jan.
-5 through 7, returns again not only with ticketed events, but also free performances, which will ring out over several venues: the Colony Theatre, the Jewish Museum of South Florida – FIU, and the Gleason Room-Backstage at the Fillmore.
+5 through 7, returns again not only with ticketed events, but also free performances, which will ring out over several venues: the Colony Theater, the Jewish Museum of South Florida – FIU, and the Gleason Room-Backstage at the Fillmore.
 There will also be outdoor performances at Euclid Circle and 1111 Lincoln Road.

 Like last year’s festival, which featured famous jazz icon Diane Schurr, this year’s event also features a nationally renowned headliner: multiple Grammy award-winner Branford Marsalis, who will kick off the festival with his renowned quartet.